Read This First

 Prompt 4: Scenario #2: Imagine a friend’s wife misreads your friendliness as romantic interest, and leaves your friend in the hope she’ll end up with you.
 Write up a moral assessment, addressing any considerations that would be in play.

-The section turns on Misread Friendliness and Marital Breakdown and Consequentialist and Deontological Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Misread Friendliness and Marital Breakdown and Consequentialist and Deontological Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Misread Friendliness and Marital Breakdown distinct from Consequentialist and Deontological Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Misread Friendliness and Marital Breakdown distinct from Consequentialist and Deontological Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Your intention behind the friendly gestures is crucial.
 If your actions were genuinely platonic with no hidden agenda, your moral culpability may be limited.
 However, it’s also important to consider your awareness of how your actions could be perceived.
 If you recognized a possible misinterpretation and did nothing to clarify your intentions, there is a moral responsibility to address the misunderstanding.